- Listing Type: Summer Programs

 - Sub-Categories: Theatre Arts, Acting

-Acting Studio introduces you to a pre-professional theater intensive and reflects the training in the Emerson BFA Acting Program.
-This five-week program, which qualifies for college credits, offers an introduction to acting training.
+Acting Studio introduces you to an in person pre-professional theater intensive and reflects the training in the Emerson BFA Acting Program.
+This four-week college credit program, offers an introduction to acting training.
 Classes are taught exclusively by Emerson's acting faculty.

 This intensive acting class will introduce students to the foundational skills of how to be truthful, honest, and observant actors, who are able to “live truthfully under imaginary circumstances.”
 Through work on scenes, dramatic improvs, and character explorations, students will learn to work fully from their impulses and instincts, will begin to learn the art of LISTENING (and reacting), and will learn to stay out of their heads and get into their gut.
 As its basis, this class will focus on emotional realism, with a significant emphasis on truthfulness in performance.
 Students will be asked to apply that core truthfulness to a variety of contexts that the contemporary working actor contends with.